HabanaAI/gaudi-pytorch-bridge/docs/Pytorch_Operators.rst

-addmv                                  Yes      Yes      No        No       No     torch addmv\_                                Yes      Yes      No        No       No     torch addr                                   Yes      Yes      No        No       No     torch all                                    No       No       No        Yes      Yes    torch amax                                   Yes      Yes      Yes       No       No     torch amin                                   Yes      Yes      Yes       No       No     torch aminmax                                Yes      Yes      Yes       Yes      No     torch
+addmv                                  Yes      Yes      No        No       No     torch addmv\_                                Yes      Yes      No        No       No     torch addr                                   Yes      Yes      No        No       No     torch all                                    Yes      Yes      Yes       No       Yes    torch amax                                   Yes      Yes      Yes       No       No     torch amin                                   Yes      Yes      Yes       No       No     torch aminmax                                Yes      Yes      Yes       Yes      No     torch